codenothing/Nlint/doc/Install.md

  - **prefix**: Path to installation prefix, defaults to install path of node

- - **libpath**: Path to installation libfile, defaults to first availiable path in the require path
+ - **libpath**: Path to installation libfile, defaults to first available path in the require path

  - **no-Nodelint**: Block installation of Nodelint binfile